 No. 6 - 35 points; No. 12 - 25 points.

-2. Methodology of the ability to manage self-presentation in communication.
+2. Methodology for the ability to manage self-presentation in communication.

-Of the 15 people surveyed, 6 people have high rates - these are people who "manage themselves well."
-An average (moderate) level of ability to manage self-presentation in communication was also shown by 6 people.
-3 people have a low indicator (“poorly managing themselves”).
-(Annex 5)
+Of the 15 people surveyed, 6 people have high rates - these are people who “manage themselves well.”
+An average (moderate) level of ability to manage self-presentation in communication was also demonstrated by 6 people.
+3 people have a low indicator (“poor self-control”).
+(Appendix 5)

 1. Ivanova - 8 points;